composewell/streamly/docs/Developer/Benchmarks.md

 ### Gotchas

-Gauge forces a GC before and after the measurement.
-However, we have observed that sometimes the GC stats may not be accurate when the number of iterations in the measurement is small (e.g. 1 iteration).
+The benchmark driver forces a GC before and after the measurement.
+However, we have observed
+that sometimes the GC stats may not be accurate when the number of iterations in the measurement is small (e.g. 1 iteration).
 In such cases usually the number of GCs and GC times would also be 0.